intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

 possible execution in reduction tree arrangements within STL.

-To perform more complex reductions in hardware, the [ROHD Hardware Component Library (HCL)](<https://github.com/intel/rohd-hcl>) provides a `ReductionTree` component which takes an associative operation and populates a hardware tree arrangement to compute a hardware reduction in logarithmic latency.
+To perform more complex reductions in hardware, the [ROHD Hardware Component Library (HCL)](<https://github.com/intel/rohd-hcl>) provides a `ReductionTree` component which takes an associative operation and populates a hardware tree arrangement to compute a hardware reduction with a latency that is logarithmic with the number of inputs.
 In hardware we need to consider pipelining as well for any significant reduction length.

 ### Add Reduction Tree